Serbian Orthodox Church: Renewed Patriarchate (1557–1766)

-The Ottoman Empire conquered the Serbian Despotate in 1459, the Bosnian Kingdom in 1463, Herzegovina in 1482 and Montenegro in 1499.
+The Ottoman Empire conquered the Serbian Despotate in 1459, the Bosnian Kingdom in 1463, Herzegovina in 1482 and Zeta in 1496.
 All of the conquered lands were divided into sanjaks.
 Although some Serbs converted to Islam, most continued their adherence to the Serbian Orthodox Church.
 The church itself continued to exist throughout the Ottoman period, though not without some disruption.
 After the death of Serbian Patriarch Arsenije II in 1463, a successor was not elected.
 The Patriarchate was thus de facto abolished, and the Serbian Church passed under the jurisdiction of Archbishopric of Ohrid and ultimately the Ecumenical Patriarchate which exercised jurisdiction over all Orthodox of the Ottoman Empire under the millet system.

 After several failed attempts, made from c.
 1530 up to 1541 by metropolitan Pavle of Smederevo to regain the autocephaly by seizing the throne of Peć and proclaiming himself not only Archbishop of Peć, but also Serbian Patriarch, the Serbian Patriarchate was finally restored in 1557 under the Sultan Suleiman I, thanks to the mediation of pasha Mehmed Sokolović who was Serbian by birth.
 His cousin, one of the Serbian Orthodox bishops Makarije Sokolović was elected Patriarch in Peć.
 The restoration of the Patriarchate was of great importance for the Serbs because it helped the spiritual unification of all Serbs in the Ottoman Empire.
 The Patriarchate of Peć also included some dioceses in western Bulgaria.

 In the time of Serbian Patriarch Jovan Kantul (1592–1614), the Ottoman Turks took the remains of Saint Sava from monastery Mileševa to the Vračar hill in Belgrade where they were burned by Sinan Pasha on a stake to intimidate the Serb people in case of revolts (see Banat Uprising) (1594).
 The Temple of Saint Sava was built on the place where his remains were burned.

-After consequent Serbian uprisings against the Turkish occupiers in which the church had a leading role, the Ottomans abolished the Patriarchate once again in 1766.
-The church returned once more under the jurisdiction of the Ecumenical Patriarch of Constantinople.
-This period of rule by the so-called "Phanariots" was a period of great spiritual decline because the Greek bishops had very little understanding of their Serbian flock.
+After consequent Serbian uprisings against Ottoman rule in which Serbian clergy had a leading role, the Ottomans abolished the Patriarchate once again in 1766.
+The Serb-inhabited territories came under the jurisdiction of the Ecumenical Patriarch of Constantinople.